 Likewise, he was as ruthless as Cleopatra had feared he would be in his handling of her seventeen-year-old son Caesarion, who as Julius Caesar’s one acknowledged child represented a significant threat to his own sole claim to the great man’s legacy.
 It is said that he bribed the people of the Red Sea port city of Berenice, to which Caesarion had fled, into telling the naïve boy that he was ready to reinstall him on the throne of Egypt if he would but return to Alexandria.
 When Caesarion foolishly did just that, Octavian seized and executed him.
 Because Cleopatra had made him her co-monarch in name if not in reality, Caesarion rather than she was, technically speaking, the very last living Ptolemaic monarch, and thus the very last person in history to call himself a pharaoh of Egypt.

 Octavian sent Cleopatra’s other three children back to Rome to be paraded before the populace in chains as part of the spoils of war.
-The two boys died shortly thereafter, victims no doubt of their jailers’ brutality; only Cleopatra Selene, who seemed to have inherited some of her mother’s aptitude for survival, lived long enough to be released from her captivity, managing to marry into Roman nobility and make a very good life for herself.
+The two boys died shortly thereafter, victims no doubt of their jailers’ brutality; only Cleopatra Selene, who seemed to have inherited some of her mother’s talent for manipulating the men around her, lived long enough to be released from her captivity, managing thereafter to marry into Roman nobility and make a very good life for herself.

 In lieu of the lavish ceremonies and endless banquets which the Ptolemies had so adored, Octavian occupied himself during his stay in Egypt chiefly with remaking the administration of the land upon the Roman model.
 The canals and irrigation ditches that conducted the precious waters of the Nile had rather gone to seed during the last century and a half, as the Ptolemies had been more consumed with intriguing against one another than running their country.
 Cleopatra had made a start at rebuilding this infrastructure, but, pressured as she constantly was from other quarters, it had been only a start.
 Octavian now tackled the work in a much more thoroughgoing way.

 Of course, it was not altruism that motivated him to do so.
 More than ever now, he expected Egypt to be the breadbasket of his empire, and to fulfill that role to his satisfaction its fields would need to be worked with maximum efficiency.
 Before leaving the country, he installed an able and vigorous governor, a young man named Caius Cornelius Gallus, to continue the work of modernizing Egypt.
 In time, he would make this bountiful land more bountiful than it had ever been before.
-Very soon now, 20 million bushels of wheat would be flowing down the Nile to Alexandria every year, whence onward to feed the far-flung masses of the Roman Empire; a good portion of the total went to the thriving capital of Rome itself, whose hungry population was now fast approaching 1 million.
+Very soon now, 20 million bushels of wheat would be flowing down the Nile to Alexandria every year, whence onward to feed the far-flung masses of the Roman Empire.

 He brought it off with the same theatrical flair he had shown throughout his political career.
 On January 13, 27 BC, he made a speech before the Senate in which he declared that, having led Rome through its recent series of crises and set everything to rights again, he would retire from public life: “I voluntarily and of my own motion resign so great a dominion and give up so vast a possession.”
 At this, a large group of senators began to protest loudly, just as they had been directed to do.
 He must continue, they said, must consent to become Rome’s head of state for life, for surely no one else among the people was as wise and capable as he.